 It would theoretically be possible to assess ovulation quality via progesterone blood measurement, but it would require multiple blood draws over multiple days.
 Sounds expensive, inconvenient, and a bit unpleasant to us!

 The good news is that PdG tests now exist, making confirming successful ovulation easier than ever.
 In fact, Proov is the first and only FDA cleared PdG test to confirm ovulation at home!
-It works by testing for PdG days 7-10 after ovulation.
+It works by testing for PdG days 7-10 after peak fertility.
 Tracking PdG these days has been shown to confirm successful ovulation.
 Just pee, dip a strip, wait 5 minutes and read your results.
 1 line indicates a positive result and 2 lines indicate a negative.

 The good news is that the information that Proov provides is useful, regardless of the result.
 If tests are positive throughout the 7-10 day testing window, then great!
 You’ve confirmed successful ovulation that cycle.
 If results aren’t positive or are only positive for a couple days, it could indicate ovulation didn’t occur or that it occurred in a suboptimal way.
 Since problems with ovulation make it difficult to successfully conceive, having this information early on can save couples lots of time, money, and heartache.